Ended Social Worker

 - Ability to work under pressure and with limited supervision.

-- Pro-active, goal-oriented and results driven.
+- Pro-active, goal-oriented and committed to improving humanitarian response.

-- Flexible and creative.
+- Flexible and results driven.

 - Excellent communication skills and ability to communicate well in Arabic.